CategoriesBooks and PapersGeneral HistoryLists

 Women of Power by Annie Whitehead

 10. Women of Power in Anglo-Saxon England by Annie Whitehead.
-Well, it wasn’t just Scandinavian women who were using every opportunity afforded to them by a patriachal society to better the lives of themselves and their families.
+Well, it wasn’t just Scandinavian women who were using every opportunity afforded to them by a patriarchal society to better the lives of themselves and their families.
 In Britain, women such as Æthelflæd and Emma of Normandy were forging incredible paths worthy of the chronicles they were mostly edited out of… This excellent book explores the lives of women who are oft forgotten and had to fight for eery scrap in the power-dynamics of early medieval Britain.

 Books about Vikings – Honorable Mentions